 When someone buys a stock, the company has to produce earnings in order to make due on that claim.

 When prices get too high, it’s like any other form of indebtedness.
-When prices are high and unsustainable, then an eventual wipeout of wealth to get back to healthy fundamental values will eventually occur.
+When prices are high and unsustainable, then an eventual wipeout of wealth (to some extent) to get back to healthy fundamental values will eventually occur.

 Moreover, short selling helps investors diversify their portfolios by giving them access to returns streams that may not be available through other methods.